Exiv2/exiv2/README.md

 In general you need to do the following:

-1) Application code should be written in C++98 and include exiv2 headers:
+1) Application code should be written in at least C++14 and include exiv2 headers:

 ```cpp
 #include <exiv2/exiv2.hpp>